-If you dream to pursue engineering from one of the IITs, NITs, then cracking JEE Main becomes mandatory for you.
-Conducted once a year, CBSE will conduct JEE Main 2018 on April 8 in offline mode while the computer-based test (CBT) will be conducted on April 15 and 16 at various centres across India and abroad.
-While candidates count the remaining days, how to prepare for JEE Main 2018 in one month is of the crucial question.
-To excel in the national level engineering entrance exam, candidates must be equipped with certain skill to assure their success in JEE Main 2018.
+How to prepare for JEE Main 2019 in 1 month - If you dream to pursue engineering from one of the IITs, NITs, then cracking JEE Main becomes mandatory for you.
+NTA will conduct JEE Main 2019 twice a year; from January 8 to 12 and then again in April from April 6 to 20.
+While candidates count the remaining days, how to prepare for JEE Main 2019 in 1 month is one of the crucial question.
+To excel in the national level engineering entrance exam, candidates must be equipped with certain skill to assure their success in JEE Main.
 To help students in curbing their anxiety, Careers360 interacted with Aakash Chaudhry, Director, Aakash Educational Services.
-During the interaction, Chaudhry shared some tips and tricks on how to prepare for JEE Main in last one months to help candidates to score more in the most coveted engineering entrance exam.
+During the interaction, Chaudhry shared some tips and tricks on how to prepare for JEE Main in last one month to help candidates score more in the most coveted engineering entrance exam.

 Here is the excerpts from the interview: